benjaminapetersen/lunch-and-learn-bash/README.md

 # find files using a file name
 find ./ -name "some-file.txt" # note that ./ will print extra slashes, best to use . only find . -name "some-file.txt"
+find . "some-file.txt" # can skip the -name flag as well
 # case insensitive
 find . -iname 'some.*'
 # wildcard search